Minchinbury, New South Wales: History

 Minchinbury takes its name from the property named by Captain William Minchin who was granted 1000 acre land in 1819 on his retirement by Governor Lachlan Macquarie.
 William Minchin was the Principal Superintendent of Police and Treasurer of the Police Fund in the colony.
 The Minchinbury property was largely undeveloped and primarily used to graze cattle by the Minchin family and various lessees.
 After the death of William in 1821, the property passed to his only daughter Maria Matilda.
 In 1838, Maria Matilda and her family were lost at sea, leaving no descendants of William Minchin alive today.
 Minchin's brother, George, who resided in Canada, inherited the property.

 In 1859, George Minchin, appointed John Nodes Dickinson, an NSW Supreme Court official as trustee.
-In February the Minchin estate, totalling 1220 acres was sold to Dr Charles McKay, a practitioner from Kilrea in Ireland, for £2100.
+In February the Minchin estate, totalling 1220 acres was sold to Dr Charles McKay, a practitioner from Kilrea in Ireland, for £2,100.
 McKay was already a landowner of 20,110 acres during the 1860s and one of the largest landowners in the area and it was under his ownership that the grape vines were first planted on the Minchinbury Estate.

 During the 1860s, the McKay family established a vineyard on the site as well as cultivating silkworms.
 By 1879 the wines from Minchinbury received three awards at the Sydney Garden Palace Exhibition.

 In 1881, Dr McKay listed his extensive properties in the Minchinbury area for sale, due to financial difficulties.
 The advertisement by Charles Moore & Co Auctioneers described the property as follows;

-“…600 hundred acres in various sizes could be sold in sections if desirable.
-Minchinbury embraces 60 acres of enclosed land, and planted with about 50,000 vines in full bearing…A trap dike of blue metal runs through the Minchinbury from west to east which will be invaluable to parties contracting for blue metal for Sydney Streets.
+“...600 acres in various sizes could be sold in sections if desirable.
+Minchinbury embraces 60 acres of enclosed land, and planted with about 50,000 vines in full bearing...A trap dike of blue metal runs through the Minchinbury from west to east which will be invaluable to parties contracting for blue metal for Sydney Streets.
 There is also a hill of trap tuff, the deposit from an extinct volcano.